alustan/alustan/README.md

-## Introduction
+# *Alustan*

 > **Infrastructure continuous delivery platform**

 ## Design Goal

-- Simple workload specifications
+- `Simple` workload specifications

-- Intentionally unopionated, left the level of infra backend abstraction to infra team
+- Intentionally `unopionated`, left the level of infra backend abstraction to infra team

-- Free to design what constitutes your deploy script instead of simply terraform plan and apply
+- Free to design what constitutes your `deploy script` instead of simply terraform plan and apply

-- Ability to write postDeploy script that can perform any requested action and store the output in custom resource status field
+- Ability to write `postDeploy script` that can perform any requested action and store the output in custom resource status field

-- Intentionally outsourced the packaging of the IAC OCI image to accomodate for different cloud services. [base image sample](./examples/Dockerfile)
+- Intentionally outsourced the packaging of the `IAC OCI image `to accomodate for different cloud services. [base image sample](./examples/Dockerfile)

--  Scans your container registry every 6hrs and uses the latest image that satisfies the specified semantic tag constraint.
+-  Scans your container registry every `6hrs` and uses the latest image that satisfies the specified `semantic tag constraint`.

 > The default `sync interval` can be changed in the helm values file